-Some clauses of ISO/IEC 27001 are presented below that can help towards the above mentioned issues: ISO/IEC 27001, clause 7.3 Awareness – Persons doing work under the organization’s control shall be aware of: security policy, their contribution to the effectiveness of the information security management system and the implications of not conforming to the information security management system requirements.
-An organization should consider awareness of stakeholders as main objective to reinforce or modify their behavior and attitudes, and encourage them to adhere to the values of the organization.
-The awareness messages must be focused on the use and user behavior.
+Some clauses of ISO/IEC 27001 are presented below that can help towards the above-mentioned issues: ISO/IEC 27001, clause 7.3 Awareness – Persons doing work under the organization’s control shall be aware of: security policy, their contribution to the effectiveness of the information security management system and the implications of not conforming to the information security management system requirements.
+An organization should consider awareness of stakeholders as the main objective to reinforce or modify their behaviour and attitudes, and encourage them to adhere to the values of the organization.
+The awareness messages must be focused on the use and user behaviour.
 ISO/IEC 27001, clause 7.2 Competence – Determine the necessary competence of person(s) doing work under their control that affects their information security performance; ensure that these persons are competent on the basis of appropriate education, training, or experience.
-ISO/IEC 27001, clause 7.4 Communication – The organization shall determine the need for internal and external communications relevant to the information security management system including on what to communicate, when to communicate, etc. In this matter, an organization should ensure appropriate involvement of personnel whose competence is being developed, as part of the training process, and may result in personnel feeling a greater sense of ownership of the process, resulting in their assuming more responsibility for ensuring their success.
+ISO/IEC 27001, clause 7.4 Communication – The organization shall determine the need for internal and external communications relevant to the information security management system including what to communicate, when to communicate, etc. In this matter, an organization should ensure appropriate involvement of personnel whose competence is being developed, as part of the training process, and may result in personnel feeling a greater sense of ownership of the process, resulting in their assuming more responsibility for ensuring their success.

 Data storage management

 ISO/IEC 27001, clause 7.5.3 Control of documented information – (Protection, Distribution, Storage, Retention and Disposal) Documented Information is the information required to be controlled and maintained by an organization and the medium on which it is contained.
 It can be in any format and media and from any source such as paper, magnetic, electronic or optical computer disc, photograph, master sample, etc. ISO/IEC 27001, control A.11.1.2 Physical entry controls – Secure areas shall be protected by appropriate entry controls to ensure that only authorized personnel are allowed access.
-Secure areas provide controls that protect against unauthorized physical access, damage and interference to the premises, equipment and information, e.g. dedicated computer rooms and data centers.
+Secure areas provide controls that protect against unauthorized physical access, damage and interference to the premises, equipment and information, e.g. dedicated computer rooms and data centres.
 There are a number of considerations in implementing adequate security over nominated areas.

 Network security management

-ISO/IEC 27001, control A.13.1.1 Network controls – Networks shall be managed and controlled to protect information in systems and applications.
+ISO/IEC 27001, control A.13.1.1 Network controls – Networks shall be managed and controlled to protect the information in systems and applications.
 Controls should be implemented to ensure the security of information on networks and the protection of connected services from unauthorized access.
 In particular, the following items should be considered:

 - Responsibilities and procedures for the management of networking equipment should be established;